CoSMoMVPA/CoSMoMVPA/doc/source/ex_searchlight_measure.rst

 Use the searchlight with a neighborhood and a measure
 =====================================================

-'I like it when a plan comes together'
+'I love it when a plan comes together'
 ++++++++++++++++++++++++++++++++++++++

 In this exercise we integrate concepts and techniques described during previous exercises: